garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Usage Research (Contextual Inquiry).md

 ##### Data Elicitation Steps
 - Conduct a field visit to the customer
 	- Observe & interview people while they use the existing product or system
-	- Write research data notes as you encounter
+	- Write research data notes as you encounter research data points
+	- Gather artefacts associated with the work practice
+	- Make sketches, diagrams or photos of the product or system in its physical environment![[Pasted image 20240326205323.png]]